michaelshiloh/fritzingAndOthermill/README.md

         Put all the project files on the thumbdrive

-Othermill Instructions
+## Othermill Instructions

+### Preparation

-    If Otherplan is running, quit
+1. If Otherplan is running, quit

-    Start Otherplan
+1. Start Bantam software

-    Turn on Othermill
+1. Turn on Othermill

-    Home the machine
+1. Home the machine

-    Click “Loading” (in “Move to Position”)

-    Insert single sided PCB stock.
-Verify with a monitor that you have aligned the PCB  to the correct corner of the bracket.

-    Set up material (in “Setup”)
+### Material

-        Single Sided FR-1 L2
+1. Single Sided FR-1 L2

-        Standard dimensions (5.000in X 4.000in Y 0.061in Z)
+1. Standard dimensions (5.000in X 4.000in Y 0.061in Z)

-        Click “Continue”

-        Click “Align to Bracket”

-        Click “Done
+1. Select left or right bracket as appropriate

+### Plans

-    Insert thumb drive
+1. Insert thumb drive

-    Import files

-        It will only allow you to click on your copperTop.gtl file but it will import all the files

-        (skip this step: Select “Autogenerate” for the “Board Outline” setting.
-This is at the bottom of the File Import window.
-If you don’t see the options, click the “Options” button.)

-    Add tools
+1. Click "Open Files"

+1. Navigate to your thumb drive and select your copperTop.gtl file

+1. "Choose Gerber Files"

+1.1. leave Top, Bottom, and Holes as is

+1.1.  click "Clear" for Outline

+1.1.Press "Okay"

+1. Your files will appear and you can see the board in the preview.

+#### Parts to Mill

+1. Note whether the preview is showing the right side of the board.
+If not, select "Top" or "Bottom" in "Parts to Mill"

+#### Placement

+1. If the placement is not where you want it (e.g. if you are using a scrap of board) select "Placement" and move the board to where you want.
+Always leave at least .1" between the bracket and your traces by placment adjustment.

+#### Milling Tools

-        In “Tools to Use” add 1/16″, 1/32″, and 1/64″ Flat End Mill
+1. add 1/16″, 1/32″, and 1/64″ Flat End Mill.
+The order doesn't matter.

 Important: Now that you have added tools, OtherPlan will show the cuts it will make.
 Inspect the board carefully and make sure that no traces or holes are connected where they shouldn’t be, for example if they are too close together

-    Change tool

-        Click “Change” in “Setup” next to Tool

-        Remove end mill

-        Click “Continue”

-        Select 1/64″ Flat End Mill

-        Insert 1/64″ flat end mill

-        Click “Continue”

-        Allow homing again

-        Verify tool position (usually just hit “Continue”)

-        Verify safety zone (usually just hit “Continue”)

-        In “Parts to Cut”, make sure all three (Traces, Holes, and Outlines)

-are selected

-        Click “Start Cutting”

-        When instructed, change the tool to the 1/32″ flat end mill and again
+## Click "Mill all Visible"

+1. You will be prompted to insert the smallest endmill

+1.1.
+Insert the requested endmill

+1.1.
+Close the window and press "Continue"

+1.1.
+Press "Locate Tool"

+1. You will be prompted to insert the next endmill

+1.1.
+Insert the requested endmill

+1.1.
+Close the window and press "Continue"

+1.1.
+Press "Locate Tool"

-home the machine and locate the toolbit.
-Repeat for the 1/16″ end mill
+1. Repeat for the next tool

         When the milling stops, move the board to the front of the machine (Click “Loading” in “Move to Position”) and remove your board.
 There is a thin spatula that can be used to help unstick your board.

-A double sided Arduino shield
+# A double sided Arduino shield

 Schematic